ntustison/Histograms/Text/results.md

 qualitative as the visual evidence and previous developmental history within that field should be sufficiently compelling in motivating subsequent quantitative exploration with hyperpolarized gas lung imaging.
-These qualitative results as a segue to quantifying the effects of the choice of reference cohort on the clustering parameters for the linear binning algorithm.
+These qualitative results segue to quantifying the effects of the choice of reference cohort on the clustering parameters for the linear binning algorithm.
 We then incorporate the trained El Bicho model in exploring additional aspects of measurement variance based on simulating both MR noise and intensity